+Chip card myths abound.
 In the 21st century, technology appears to be working smoothly in different stores, and many credit card users cannot identify the way of its uses and what these smart chips do.
-Various myths are noticed in the case of using chip credit cards, and the major four will be discussed in a particular way.
+Various myths used in chip credit cards, and the major four discussed in a particular way.

 These are as follows:

-Myth 1: These chip credit cards are considered a new technology
+1: These chip credit cards considered a new technology

-The use of microchips within credit cards in the US since 1980 and that are continuously implemented day-by-day.
-EMV was created 20 years ago for Europay, MasterCard, and Visa.
-Microchip technology is being deployed in the US.
-It is designed to combat a specific fraud known as cloning.
-A phone credit card is made to use stolen data from the card’s magnetic strip and is hacked in some different way. .
+The use of microchips within credit cards in the US since 1980 and continuously implemented day-by-day.
+EMV, created 20 years ago, was for Europay, MasterCard, and Visa.
+Microchip technology deployed in the US.
+Designed to combat a specific fraud known as cloning.
+A phone credit card uses stolen data from the card’s magnetic strip and hacked in some different way.
 In such accordance, there are other active pathways for criminals to steal data and commit fraudulent credit cards.

 In the US, chip and signature protocols are utilized in most credit cards, where a signature is required to authenticate the transaction.
 On the other hand, Chip and pin protocols are also implemented to ensure an individual’s transaction safety.
 By the way, the US is not compatible with the Chip and pin protocol.